murex/Kata-BowlingGame/java/GETTING_STARTED.md

-# Getting Started - Java
+# Getting Started with Bowling Game kata in Java

 ## Prerequisites